 Applications for ex parte relief are to be submitted for filing at the probate clerk’s office located:

 Applications filed by 10:00 a.m. in Riverside will be set for hearing at 10:00 a.m. in the assigned department the following day.
 If you have any questions or concerns, please contact the Riverside Probate Clerk’s office at 951.777.3147.

 Applications filed by 11:00 a.m. in Temecula will be set for hearing at 10:00 a.m. in Department T1 the following day.
 If you have any questions or concerns, please contact the Riverside Probate Clerk’s Office at 951.777.3147.

-Applications submitted by noon in Palm Springs will be set for hearing on the following day at 10:00 a.m. in Department PS3.
+Applications submitted by 10:00 a.m. in Palm Springs will be set for hearing on the following day at 10:00 a.m. in Department PS3.
 If you have any questions or concerns, please contact the Probate Clerk’s Office at 760.393.2617.

-Documents to be submitted: Ex-parte petition or application, supporting declarations and memo of points and authorities, declaration regarding urgency (may be included in application), proposed order, declaration regarding notice to any and all parties entitled to notice.
-Leave originals and at least one copy with the court.
+Required Documents to be submitted: Ex-parte petition or application, supporting declarations and memo of points and authorities, declaration regarding urgency (may be included in application), separate proposed order, declaration regarding notice to any and all parties entitled to notice. (may use local form RI-CI014 – Declaration Regarding Notice of Ex Parte Application (pdf )).

 Remember that 24-hour notice to parties is required for ex-parte hearings.
 Notice requirements are strictly observed by this court.